 PSUs provide the employee the right to receive Pitney Bowes common stock at the conclusion of a specified performance period (generally three years) based upon certain pre-established performance criteria.
 Based on how the company performs against the pre-established financial criteria, the award can pay out in common stock anywhere between zero to two times the PSUs awarded.
 Target payout is one common share per PSU awarded.
+Dividend equivalent rights are payments equivalent to vary from year to year.
+From time to time, the Committee will determine who will be granted awards, the number of shares subject to such grants and all other terms of awards.

-Dividend equivalent rights are payments equivalent to dividends declared on the company's common stock before a stock unit vests and is converted into common stock.
+dividends declared on the company's common stock before a stock unit vests and is converted into common stock.
 Although it has not been the company's past practice to grant dividend equivalents, PSUs may be granted together with related dividend equivalent rights.
 If granted, dividend equivalents are prohibited from being paid until the underlying award has vested.